Patrick Kivlehan: New York Mets

 On May 9, 2018, Kivlehan signed a minor league contract with the New York Mets.

 Arizona Diamondbacks

 On September 6, 2018, the Arizona Diamondbacks acquired Kivlehan from the Mets for cash considerations.
 He appeared in 9 games for the Diamondbacks before he was outrighted to Triple-A on October 10.
 The following day, he elected free agency.

 Pittsburgh Pirates

-On October 31, 2018, he signed a minor league contract with the Pittsburgh Pirates.
+On October 31, 2018, Kivlehan signed a minor league contract with the Pittsburgh Pirates.
+He played in 24 games for the Triple-A Indianapolis Indians in 2019, hitting .212/.287/.412 with four home runs and nine RBI.

 Toronto Blue Jays

 On May 10, 2019, Kivlehan was traded to the Toronto Blue Jays.
-He became a free agent following the 2019 season.
-He re-signed with Toronto on December 2, 2019.
+He slashed .421/.477/.790 with three home runs and nine RBI in 11 games for the Double-A New Hampshire Fisher Cats.
+Kivlehan was then promoted to the Triple-A Buffalo Bisons, with whom he hit .247/.336/.534 with 25 home runs and 66 RBI across 90 appearances.
+He elected free agency following the season on November 4.

+On December 2, 2019, Kivlehan re-signed with the Blue Jays on a minor league contract.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Kivlehan was released by the Blue Jays organization on August 16, 2020.

 San Diego Padres (second stint)

 On February 26, 2021, Kivlehan signed a minor league contract with the San Diego Padres organization that included an invitation to Spring Training.
 On May 12, 2021, Kivlehan was selected to the active roster.
 In 5 games with the Padres, Kivlehan went 1-for-4 with 2 walks and 2 RBI.
 On May 17, Kivlehan was returned to the Triple-A El Paso Chihuahuas.